PaddlePaddle/PARL/examples/IMPALA/README.md

 xparl start --port 8010 --cpu_num 32
 ```

-Note that if you have started a master before, you don't have to run the above
+Note that it is not necessary to run the command each time before training.
-command.
-For more information about the cluster, please refer to our
+We can reuse the xparl cluster for distributed training if we have started it before.
 [documentation](https://parl.readthedocs.io/en/latest/parallel_training/setup.html)

 Then we can start the distributed training by running: